ryankoch13/apartment-app-ryankoch13/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Hi, Welcome to my Apartment App

+This is a small Apartment listing/finding app that I put together.
+To run on your machine, you will need to clone the repository and have
+Rails Version >6.0.
+Once you have the repository cloned, you may need to run the command $bundle install in terminal prior to starting the Rails server.
+Once the Rails server is running, navigate to your local ip address and enjoy!